Acting is not about being smart. It’s about re-acting.

 “The most intriguing part of working with him, is that he will help you build a solid foundation so you develop your personal artistic voice.
 And after a while, you won’t need him anymore.”

 * The above quoted texts regarding the work and philosophy of Labros Filippou, are formulated by statements from his students and collaborators throughout the years.

-Labros has also worked with younger age people, rehabilitation centers, philanthropic organizations and people with special needs and is always open to new collaborations with organizations and groups of people for whom the vision of free expression in life and on stage is a way of living.
+Labros has also worked with younger age people, rehabilitation centers (see video at the “videos” section of this website), philanthropic organizations and people with special needs and is always open to new collaborations with organizations and groups of people for whom the vision of free expression in life and on stage is a way of living.

 _______________________________________________________________________________________ photo credits : 1, 2 - M. Rafail / 3 - K. Kourou / 4, 5, 6 - Al. Giannakakis / 7 - V. Tsatsaba _______________________________________________________________________________________